 Vaccines that protect against HPV infection greatly reduce the risk of cervical cancer.
 These vaccines do not protect women who are already infected with HPV.

 Harms of HPV vaccines include dizziness, feeling faint, headache, fever, and redness, tenderness, or warmth at the place of injection.
 Allergic reactions are rare.
 Getting the HPV vaccine while pregnant does not have a harmful effect on the pregnancy.

 Using barrier protection during sexual activity

 Some methods used to prevent sexually transmitted diseases (STDs) decrease the risk of HPV infection.
-The use of a barrier method of birth control, such as a condom or diaphragm, helps protect against HPV infection.
+The use of a barrier method of birth control, such as a condom, helps protect against HPV infection.

 Cancer prevention clinical trials are used to study ways to prevent cancer.